 Whether it’s the people, the projects, or the larger business goals you’re aiming to reach, your brand evolves and your website should showcase that.
 And no, we’re not saying one must redo their website anytime you shift your positioning or add a new department into the mix.
 What we are saying is this: take a look at your website.
 Is it representing the best version of your brand?
 Is it reflective of both the present and future of who you are and what you want to do?

 With evolving technology, shifting business needs, and general changes in the industry, a website realistically has a shelf life of three to five years.

 These days, your audience’s first impression of your business is based almost exclusively on your website; no matter the industry you work in, your website is your digital business card.
-You wouldn’t have a business card with the wrong name, old address, or aesthetic that dates back five years.
-It’s sort of like how we wouldn’t have business cards with Comic Sans on it.
 Your website should represent your brand in the most straightforward way—who you are, what you do, and how you can add value to others in whatever industry you are in.
 There is so much value and power in giving your website a new look; and this can mean changes that are big or small.
 What really matters is the strategy behind it and the way in which it utilizes the tools and capabilities of our digital-centric world.